saltysoup/data-engineering/Module-3_RedshiftSpectrum/README.md

 `Ensure that the Glue Crawler is in the same region as your S3 bucket and Redshift cluster`

 ### High-Level Instructions
-Create a new Glue crawler that will catalog the **S3 bucket from Module 1** that contains your parquet format files.
+Create a new Glue crawler that will catalog S3 bucket **s3://datalab-analytics-\[account_id\]** that contains your parquet format files.
 If you don't have these files, you can use the files within **s3://pfizer-immersion-day/parquet/**.

 Verify that the newly created Glue Data Catalog has detected the correct classification and schema for the files.